-2.1 INFORMATION REQUIREMENTS: BUSINESS PLAN
+2.1.INFORMATION REQUIREMENTS: BUSINESS PLAN

-A key element of the process for the review of charges is the submission by T&TEC of its draft and final Business Plan for the 2018 - 2023 regulatory review period.
-The Business Plan forms a basis for the RIC's assessment of the proposed revenue requirement and resulting determination of proposed prices to be applied over the regulatory period, in accordance with the requirements of the RIC Act.
+A key element of the process for the review of charges is the submission by T&TEC of its draft and final Business Plan for the 2021 - 2026 regulatory review period.
+The Business Plan forms the basis for the RIC's assessment of the proposed revenue requirement and resulting determination of proposed prices to be applied over the regulatory period, in accordance with the requirements of the RIC Act.
 The document entitled Information Requirements: Business Plan is a public document and is available at the RIC's office and on its website (www.ric.org.tt).

 The draft Business Plan will inform the early stages of the review process and allows initial analysis of T&TEC's submission.
-The Plan sets out detailed descriptions of the information that the RIC requires, including financial information, information on the proposed investment programme and expected outcomes.
-The RIC will review in detail the information provided and will provide further guidance, if necessary, for the submission of T&TEC's final Business Plan which will constitute T&TEC's principal submission for the review of charges and will ultimately form the basis of the RIC's assessment of the revenue requirements of T&TEC for the regulatory control period.
-The Business Plan, in short, is T&TEC's statement of its strategy for the future, and sets objectives and outputs to be achieved.
+This Plan sets out detailed descriptions of the information that the RIC requires, including financial information, information on the proposed investment programme and expected outcomes.
+The RIC will review in detail the information provided and will provide further guidance, if necessary, for the submission of T&TEC's final Business Plan which will constitute T&TEC's principal submission for the review of charges and will ultimately form the basis of the RIC's assessment of the revenue requirement of T&TEC for the regulatory control period.
+In summary, T&TEC's Business Plan is a statement of its strategy for the future, and it identifies the objectives and outputs to be achieved.

-2.2 GOVERNMENT/SHAREHOLDER INPUT
+2.2.GOVERNMENT/SHAREHOLDER INPUT

 The RIC has a statutory duty to consult with service providers and representatives of consumer interest groups and any other parties it considers as having an interest when setting charges to customers.

 As shareholder, the Government may have views on the public policy considerations and may set goals and objectives to be achieved by T&TEC which must be taken into consideration.
-The input may cover issues such as public expenditure constraints, investment priorities, the level of capital funding support for T&TEC and subsidies, and debt write off issues, etc.
+The input may cover, among other things, issues such as public expenditure constraints, investment priorities, the level of capital funding support for T&TEC, other subsidies and matters related to write-off of debt.

 The RIC will request such input in writing well before the publication of its draft determination.
+The Government will also have another opportunity to provide input during the public consultation on the draft determination.

-2.3 STAKEHOLDER PARTICIPATION
+2.3.
+CONSULTATION & STAKEHOLDER PARTICIPATION